spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/customer/company-account/managing-company-units.md

 To edit a business unit:
 1. Click **Edit** in the _Actions_ column if you want to change the details for a business unit such as Parent BU, Name, IBAN, and BIC.
     {% info_block infoBox "Info" %}
 Once the company business unit address is created, you can attach it to a business unit on the *Edit Company Business Unit* page.
-See [Managing company unit addresses](https://documentation.spryker.com/docs/managing-company-unit-addresses
+See [Managing company unit addresses](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/customer/company-account/managing-company-unit-addresses.html
 {% endinfo_block %} for more details.)
 2. Once done, click **Save**.